Calamaro82/TestAutomation/ReadMe.md

 		</appSettings>
 	</configuration>

 To modify the url of any environment change the attribute **value** for the desired environment.
-For example, to update the prod environment's URL we would modify its entry in the App.config file to make it look like this:
+For example, to update the prod environment's URL we would modify its entry in the **app.config** file to make it look like this:

 	<add key="prod" value="https://updatedUrl.com/" />